computational-expression/lab02/README.md

 - *Variable assignments (all 5 required variables with appropriate types)*
 - *Calculations and logic (arithmetic operations, conditionals for LED control)*
 - *Reflection and documentation (reflection file completed)*
+- *Code restrictions (no for loops - lab focuses on conditionals only)*

 ### Code Quality and Style (1.0 point)
 - **Descriptive variable names** for hardware control (0.3 pts)